 Professional practice

-Claudia is an experienced and confident advocate both orally and on paper.
-Her written work has been described as “faultless…she has a brilliant writing style” (Legal 500 2023).
-It has also been said that she “charms judges out of trees” (Legal 500 2019).
-She is comfortable acting across the spectrum of Chambers’ expertise, including in relation to civil fraud & asset recovery; injunctive relief; insurance; shipping; arbitration and related court proceedings; banking & finance; investment management; jurisdictional issues; art and cultural property; and employment.
-She acts frequently (including as sole counsel) in Commercial and Circuit Commercial Court proceedings, and in arbitrations under the LCIA, ICC, LMAA rules as well as ad hoc arbitrations.
-Claudia’s cases frequently involve an international element and she is accustomed to working closely with foreign lawyers in relation to matters of foreign law.
+Claudia is an experienced and confident advocate orally and on paper and well accustomed to acting as sole counsel as well as part of a larger team.
+Her written work has been described as “faultless…she has a brilliant writing style”.
+She is adept at cross-examination, including of experts.
+Of her oral advocacy, it has been said that she “charms judges out of trees”.
+She frequently acts in Commercial and Circuit Commercial Court proceedings, and in arbitrations under the LCIA, ICC, LMAA rules as well as ad hoc arbitrations.
+Claudia’s cases frequently involve an international element.
+She is accustomed to working closely with foreign lawyers in relation to matters of foreign law; and on cases with complex expert evidence.

-She is uniquely familiar with the DIFC and she has advised the Abu Dhabi Global Market (ADGM) Courts on their Arbitration and Court Rules.
+Claudia is uniquely familiar with the DIFC, having spent time working in their courts early on in her practice, and she has advised the Abu Dhabi Global Market (ADGM) Courts on their Arbitration and Court Rules.

 Claudia is the author of Those Wild Wyndhams, a biography of the Wyndham sisters (William Collins, HarperCollins, 2014 (UK and worldwide); Knopf 2018 (US)), which won the Slightly Foxed Best First Biography Prize 2014.
 She is also co-author of Heroes (Quercus 2007).
 She is currently working on her next work, a biography of a French revolutionary, also to be published by William Collins.
-In her previous career as an actress she appeared on stage with the Royal Shakespeare Company and at the National Theatre, and on television in series for the BBC and ITV.
-She has four children aged between 2 and 7.
+In her previous career as an actress, she appeared on stage with the Royal Shakespeare Company and at the National Theatre, and on television in series for the BBC and ITV.
+She has four children.

-• Arbitration under the ICC Rules (as junior to David Joseph KC) in a dispute concerning alleged loan agreements.
+- Arbitration under the ICC Rules (as junior to David Joseph KC) in a dispute concerning alleged loan agreements, subject to a jurisdictional challenge.

 Chambers & Partners UK Bar 2025, Art & Cultural Property: